-Category II and practitioners must notify the Medical Staff Office of changes in Supervising Physicians, at least 30 days in advance of any such change.
+Category II practitioners and supervising physicians must notify the Medical Staff Office of changes in Supervising Physicians, at least 30 days in advance of any such change.
 The notification to the Medical Staff Office shall include the name and clinical practice area of the new Supervising Physician.
 Changes in Supervising Physician must be approved by the Medical Staff leadership before such changes may become effective, in one of the following ways:

 - (1) No change in clinical specialty area.
 If a requested change in Supervising Physician does not involve a change in a Category II practitioner's clinical specialty area, the requested change shall be reviewed by the Chief of Staff and the Leadership Council.
+If the facility does not have a leadership council, then the Chief of Staff and the Department Chairs can view the change.
 If no concerns are identified, the change in Supervising Physician shall take effect immediately upon review.
-All such changes shall then be sent to the Centralized Credentials Committee and the MEC for information purposes. - Change in clinical specialty area.
+All such changes shall then be sent to the Centralized Credentials Committee and the MEC for information purposes. - (2) Change in clinical specialty area.
 If a requested change in Supervising Physician involves a change in a Category II practitioner's primary clinical specialty area, the requested change must be reviewed by the Centralized Credentials Committee and the MEC before such change may become effective.
 If either Committee identifies concerns regarding whether the Category II practitioner meets the threshold eligibility criteria in the relevant specialty area or whether the individual has sufficient current clinical competence in the new clinical specialty area, such concerns must be resolved before the requested change in Supervising Physician may take effect.
 A determination by the Centralized Credentials Committee and/or the MEC that a Category II practitioner is not eligible to practice in a particular specialty area is not a denial of clinical privileges or a scope of practice and does not entitle the individual to the due process rights set forth in this Policy.